Euro zone business growth at 15-year high as demand unleashed -PMI | Business

 - United Kingdom

-Euro zone business growth accelerated at its fastest pace in 15 years this month as the easing of more lockdown measures and the unleashing of pent-up demand drove a boom in the bloc's dominant services industry, a survey showed.
-When the coronavirus was spreading rapidly, governments imposed strict restrictions, encouraging citizens to stay home and forcing much of the service industry to close.
+Euro zone business growth accelerated at its fastest pace in 15 years in June as the easing of lockdown measures unleashed pent-up demand and drove a boom in the dominant services sector but also led to soaring price pressures, a survey found.
+When the coronavirus was spreading rapidly, governments imposed strict restrictions, encouraging citizens to stay at home and forcing much of the service industry to close.

+In Britain, outside the euro zone and the European Union, growth in the private sector cooled only slightly from an all-time high in May when more coronavirus restrictions were lifted.
+PRICING PRESSURES

-Meanwhile, the expansion in manufacturing activity matched May's blistering record pace with the June flash PMI estimate matching May's final reading of 63.1, confounding the Reuters poll estimate for a dip to 62.1.
-An index measuring output, which feeds into the Composite PMI nudged up to 62.4 from 62.2.
+The expansion in euro zone manufacturing activity meanwhile matched May's blistering record pace, with the June flash PMI estimate holding steady from May's final reading of 63.1, confounding the Reuters poll estimate for a dip to 62.1.
+An index measuring output which feeds into the Composite PMI nudged up to 62.4 from 62.2.

-"Under these conditions, firms' pricing power will continue to build, inevitably putting further upward pressure on inflation in the coming months."
-Despite signs of inflationary pressures the European Central Bank will keep monetary policy loose this year to offer support to the economy, a Reuters poll found earlier this month.
+"The problem with these surveys is that they measure the number of businesses that indicate higher prices, not the extent of it.
+In this reopening phase, that might overstate expectations of the pace of inflation."
+The European Central Bank is likely to look through those inflationary pressures and will keep monetary policy loose this year to offer support to the economy, a Reuters poll found earlier this month.

 Amid hopes the worst of the pandemic is behind the bloc, overall optimism rose to its highest since IHS Markit began collecting the data in July 2012.
 The composite future output index rose to 71.6 from 70.6.